 When a person is convicted of a sex crime requiring them to register as a sex offender, they must be evaluated and given a tier designation based on their potential recidivism, the nature and extent of offenses, their prior acts of this nature, and other factors.
 Tier one is reserved for relatively low risk offenders, while Tier two involves those with moderate risk, and Tier 3 is for high risk sex crime convicts.
 It is important to note that you have the opportunity for a hearing and can challenge your tier classification as well, so knowing your rights and having them represented should be of paramount concern.
 Experienced criminal and sex crimes defense lawyer William Fay handles all aspects of sex crime cases, including defense for the criminal charges themselves and Megan’s Law elements such as appeals and motions to be removed.
 To discuss your case with him, contact our local office today.

 Contact a Camden NJ Sex Crime Defense Attorney for Answers

 If you are under investigation for, accused of, or charged with a sex crime in Lindenwold, Cherry Hill, Bellmawr, Haddon Heights, Winslow Township, Gloucester, or another town in Camden County or South Jersey, your next steps can alter the course of your life forever.
-Before you submit to questioning, make a statement, or do anything else, contact a knowledgeable NJ sex crimes defense and Megan’s Law attorney to learn about your rights.
+Before you submit to questioning, make a statement, or do anything else, contact knowledgeable NJ sex crimes defense and Megan’s Law attorney William Fay to learn about your rights and potential defenses.
 It is critical during this time to protect yourself.
 Contact our firm at 609-832-3202 for additional information and a cost-free consultation.